 - Configure whether to screen the following types of data with the fraud protection service by selecting the options for your needs:

-- Card transactions initiated through HPM
+- Card transactions initiated through hosted payment pages

-- Non-card transactions initiated through HPM
+- Non-card transactions (Bank Transfer and ACH) initiated through hosted payment pages

 - Card transactions submitted by any operations that create a payment through the Zuora UI, APIs, or payment runs